BONE AND SOFT TISSUE GRAFTING

 Being an Oral Surgeon, Dr. Kesecker can restore your bone to its previous form following tooth loss, gum disease or trauma.

-Expertise and Training: As an oral and maxillofacial surgeon, Dr. Kesecker utilize recent advances in medicine, state-of-the-art technology, and minimally invasive techniques to allow patients to undergo grafting procedures and experience quick recovery without complications
+Expertise and Training: As a board certified oral and maxillofacial surgeon, Dr. Kesecker utilize recent advances in medicine, state-of-the-art technology, and minimally invasive techniques to allow patients to undergo grafting procedures and experience quick recovery without complications

 Experience: Dr. Kesecker is highly experienced in rebuilding the foundation of the smile, and preparing the mouth for implants.

 State-of-the-Art Surgical Center: Our practice is designed to deliver exceptional patient care using the most advanced technology available.

 For patients who have had missing teeth for some time with the typical resultant bone loss, we’re able to employ a variety of options for your bone grafting dental procedure.

 learn about BONE AND SOFT TISSUE GRAFTING

 Why is Bone and Soft Tissue Grafting needed?